 The credential is referenced using the credential set name and the target name.
-The lookup gets the credential associated with the credential set name and target name.
+The lookup retrieves the credential associated with the credential set name and target name.

 The credential is specified by providing the values of the attributes.
 This reference does not refer to a credential in the credential store.

-All credential metadata for a target type is defined within a
+All credential metadata for a target type is defined within the

 CredentialInfo element.
 This element in turn contains the following subelements: